codewithdeepak2006/Python-Project/README.md

 # Python-Project 1
-this program speak  you that what has user given input
+this program speak that what has user given input